dbrsv/dbrsv/README.md

-- 👋 Hi, I’m Dmitrii Borisov
+- 👋 Hi, I’m reserach scientist in field of sedimentology
 - 👀 I’m interested in processing of geochemmical, color reflectance and grain-size data using R
 - 📫 How to reach me : https://t.me/coreblogger